Enhancing Information Freshness: An AoI Optimized Markov Decision Process: Methodology

 \section{Methodology}

 In this section, we present the proposed AoI-MDP, which consists of three main components: an observation delay-aware state space, an action space that incorporates wait time, and reward functions based on AoI.
-To achieve high-precision modeling, AoI-MDP utilizes statistical signal processing (SSP) to represent observation delay as underwater acoustic signal delay, thereby aiming to minimize the gap between simulation and real-world underwater tasks.
+To achieve delay-oriented modeling, AoI-MDP utilizes statistical delay formulation (SDF) to represent observation delay as delayed observation timing delay, thereby aiming to minimize the gap between simulation and real-world underwater tasks.